just-buildsystem/bootstrappable-toolchain/doc/BOOTSTRAP.md

 The bootstrap process cannot rely on anything existing on the build systems,
 except:

-1. Coreutils
+1. C89 compiler (e.g., TinyCC, old GCC) with a working C library (*glibc* / *musl libc*)
 2. POSIX-compliant shell located at `/bin/sh`
-3. C89 compiler (e.g., TinyCC, old GCC) with a working C library (*glibc* / *musl libc*)

 Consequently, the process is designed to bootstrap a "minimal distribution" that contains everything required for building modern toolchains.
 The process is